-Recreational fishing for SBT in the 2009 and 2010 calendar years was concentrated in continental shelf waters off south-east TAS, SA, and western Victoria (VIC).
+Recreational fishing for SBT in the 2011 calendar year was again concentrated in continental shelf waters off south-east TAS, SA, and western Victoria (VIC).
 Angling for SBT has been popular among gamefishing club members for many years in TAS and SA waters, but there has been increased activity among the general recreational fishing sector in the last five years, particularly in western VIC waters near Portland and Port Fairy (Rowsell et al. 2008).
+A survey of recreational SBT fishers was conducted in western VIC in March to July 2011 using onsite survey methods at boat launching ramps (Green et al. 2012).
+The survey estimated that a total of 19 700 SBT were retained during the survey period, weighing about 240 t.
+A further 6900 SBT were estimated to have been released by recreational fishers during the survey period.

-Overall, the data available on recreational catch of SBT are very limited.
+Overall, the data available on the recreational catch of SBT are very limited.
 Previous estimates of total annual recreational catches ranged between 3 t and 85 t from 1994 to 2002 (Table 3).
 These data are indicative estimates only and are based on a range of different data sources.
-There are no estimates of total Australian recreational SBT catch available for 2003 to 2010.
+There are no estimates of total Australian recreational SBT catch available for 2003 to 2011.
+Apart from the recent VIC estimates cited above, the only other available estimates of SBT recreational catch for the period are for SA and TAS in 2007-08.
+The TAS estimate was obtained from on-site surveys and charter logbooks (Forbes et al. 2009) and the SA catch estimate from a state-wide telephone-diary survey and charter fishery logbooks (Jones 2009, PIRSA unpublished data).
+The estimates are summarised in Table 4.